iirisarri/CrashCourse-Phylogenomics/README.md

 ```sh
 for f in *fa; do ~/Escritorio/software/prequal/prequal $f ; done
 ```
-The filtered (masked) alignments are in .filtered whereas .prequal contains relevant information such as the number of residues filtered.
+The filtered (masked) alignments are in .filtered, whereas .prequal contains relevant information such as the number of residues filtered.

 ## Multiple sequence alignment